๐Ÿ“ข Cohort 4 applications opening in 2026 โ€” Join the mailing list to be first to know

 to build a career.

-Across Africa, women are entering STEM in growing numbers โ€” but most never build lasting careers in the field.
 The barrier isn't access to education.
 It's what happens after: no mentor, no network, no bridge between the classroom and the workplace.

 How It Works